 When to Stop

 There's no surefire way to tell how many bananas is "too many" to eat.
 Harvard Medical School recommends that adults eat 2 servings of fruit per day.
 Examples of one serving include 1 whole banana, apple orange or pear or 1/2 cup grapes, blueberries or strawberries.
 You can also eat dried or canned fruit to meet the daily goal.
-Eating more than that isn't likely to do you any physical harm beyond adding extra calories to your diet, but it's healthiest to enjoy bananas in moderation along with a variety of other nutritious foods.
+Eating more than the recommended amount isn't likely to do you any physical harm beyond adding extra calories to your diet, but it's healthiest to enjoy bananas in moderation along with a variety of other nutritious foods.